Branding a Small Business: How to Stand Out in an Ocean of Competition

 Who Are You?

-Having a brand identity brings your business to life and makes it unique.
+A brand identity brings your business to life and makes it unique.
 This is important because people want more from you than big promises and a catchy slogan.
 They buy from people and companies they know, like, and trust.

-Businesses have their own “voice”.
+Their own “voice”.
 The language and tone used in all brand communication will establish your voice.
 This voice could be authoritative, friendly, casual, formal, etc.

 It takes approximately five to seven impressions for people to remember a brand.
 Yet, color improves brand recognition by 80%.
 The colors you choose make a difference.